 If anything is going to give way and be eliminated from my “Busy Mom-CEO” morning (especially when I wake up and my bedhead still looks amazing), it’s a shower.
 I slap myself a high-five and Lume instead.
 I just bought myself 30 minutes that day… easy.

 Whether you have time to shower once a day or once a week, here are six ways you can get that “shower fresh” feeling to last a little longer…

 Moisture and hot body parts are the perfect home for bacteria and yeast.
 If you have skin folds that can hold a pencil (Don’t we all!), a blow dryer on a warm or cool setting is going to be your friend.
 Microfiber towels do a little better job of getting into all the nooks and crannies and working to dry your skin off more efficiently.

 If you have red or irritated skin…

 If you are larger breasted or have tummy folds, do you ever notice you itch and have redness in those folds?
 If you do, you likely have a little yeast growth in those areas.

 This itching and redness may mean those dead skin cells need to be exfoliated off.

 Here is what I recommend: Get some Hydrocortisone 1% and Clotrimazole.
-Both are available over the counter at any pharmacy (the generic store brands are fine too!).
-Mix together equal parts of those creams and apply sparingly to freshly showered and well dried off skin 2 times a day, especially at night.
+Both are available over the counter at any pharmacy (the generic store brands are fine, too!).
+Mix together equal parts of those creams and apply sparingly to freshly-showered and well-dried-off skin two times a day, especially at night.

-After a few days of that routine, begin using a very thin smear of Lume about 2 times a week and see if that controls the odors for you.
-We hear from women who say that the odor was present every day of their adult lives and when they began using Lume just once a week, they never had it again!
+After a few days of that routine, begin using a very thin smear of Lume about two times a week, and see if that controls the odors for you.
+We hear from women who say that the odor was present every day of their adult lives, and when they began using Lume just once a week, they never had it again!

 It’s not that cotton underwear really provides that much moisture wicking protection, it’s that the other alternatives are so horrible by promoting odor and microorganism growth like bacteria and yeast.